Florida Enhanced Sentences:

 The court can increase sentences for the habitual felony offender as follows:

-A third degree felony of life felony offender can be sentenced to a life sentence.
+A first degree felony of life felony offender can be sentenced to a life sentence.

 A second degree felony offender can be sentenced to 30 years prison.